 When you have a prompt with the Inline placement, you’ll have the following options:

-Placement: You can opt to place the prompt in the article content, above the site header, or in a custom placement slot.
+Placement: You can opt to place the prompt in the article content, above the site header, in the archive pages, or in a custom placement slot.

 When the prompt is placed in the article content, you will have the option to set its Approximate Position (in percentage), to set roughly how far down the post body to insert the prompt.